Mekong River massacre: Investigation

 According to the police chief of Chiang Rai Province, drug gangs demanded protection money from boats on the Mekong and sometimes hijacked them to transport illegal goods.
 The police suspected from the beginning that the mastermind of the massacre was Naw Kham (also spelled Nor Kham), an ethnic Shan Burmese national in his forties, an alleged drug lord and pirate in the Golden Triangle.
 He was believed to be a former aide of the notorious drug kingpin Khun Sa, and leader of a gang with more than 100 members who had been involved in drug trafficking, kidnapping, murder, and piracy along the Mekong for years.
 However, further investigations also implicated nine Thai soldiers belonging to an elite anti-narcotics army unit.
 They were also investigated by Thailand.

 After a long manhunt involving Chinese and Thai authorities, in late April 2012 Lao security forces captured Naw Kham in Bokeo Province and extradited him to China in May.
 Naw Kham admitted to Chinese authorities that he was responsible for the massacre, while Myanmar planned to extradite to China Naw Kham's aide who was believed to possess key information about the attack.

 Criminal justice

-On 6 November 2012, China's Intermediate People's Court of Kunming, Yunnan sentenced Naw Kham and three of his subordinates to death: one from Thailand, one from Laos and one that "Chinese state media referred to as stateless".
+On 6 November 2012, China's Intermediate People's Court of Kunming in Yunnan province sentenced Naw Kham and three of his subordinates to death: one from Thailand, one from Laos and one that "Chinese state media referred to as stateless".
 Two others, Zha Bo and Zha Tuobo, were given a death sentence with reprieve and eight years in prison, respectively.
 The six defendants were fined a total of 6,000,000 yuan ($960,000).
 Approximately 300 spectators were present at the verdict, including relatives of the victims, media, and diplomats from Laos and Thailand.
 The death sentences were carried out on 1 March 2013.